How Do Electromagnetic Stoves Work?

 Electromagnetic stoves excel in reducing heat loss and wasted energy.
 Since the heat is directly generated within the cookware, there is no need for preheating the stove’s surface or waiting for the heat to transfer.
 This results in faster cooking times and less energy consumption.
 Additionally, the precise temperature control of induction stoves prevents unnecessary overheating and further contributes to energy savings.

-See also Can You Use A Hot Plate As A Stove?
+See also What's The Difference Between A Hot Plate And A Burner?

 Energy-saving features